Oluwaseun52/Bank_Fraud_Analysis-SQL-/README.md

 In this project, I aimed to:

 -- Determine the number of transactions that occurred per transaction type.

 -- Identify the transaction type with the highest number of fraudulent transactions.

 -- Calculate the average fraudulent transaction amount.

 -- Find the maximum fraudulent transaction amount.

 -- Discover the minimum fraudulent transaction amount.

 -- Identify the top 10 customers with the highest amount defrauded.

 -- Evaluate the bank's effectiveness in flagging fraud.

 -- Identify the top 20 fraudsters.

--- SQL Queries
+##SQL Queries
 The project involved writing SQL queries to extract and analyze data related to fraudulent transactions.
 The query file to the questions is included in the project file.